nocsi/nocsi.com/src/terms-of-service.md

 # TERMS OF USE

-Last Updated: December 9, 2019
+Last Updated: December 20, 2020

-These Terms of Use form a legal agreement entered into by and between you, the user of the public portions of this website, orbit.love (the “Site”), and any organization on behalf of which you are using or accessing this website, and Orbit Labs, Inc. (also referred to herein as “we,” “us,” and “our”).
+These Terms of Use form a legal agreement entered into by and between you, the user of the public portions of this website, nocsi.com (the “Site”), and any organization on behalf of which you are using or accessing this website, and NOCSI. (also referred to herein as “we,” “us,” and “our”).
 By using or accessing the Site, and/or by clicking “I Agree” to accept or agree to these Terms of Use when this option is made available to you, you signify your agreement to these Terms of Use as well as our Privacy Policy (1) which is incorporated herein by reference.

 1. TERMS.